About HKU Utrechts Conservatorium

 Peter van der Ent (guitar)

-Heleen Gerretsen (vertical flute)
+Heleen Gerretsen (recorder)

 Joël Groenewold (bass guitar and double bass Jazz & Pop)